tterb/PlayMusic/Documentation/CONTRIBUTING.md

  * Do your best to conform the tense to that of the existing commits. ("Add feature" not "Added feature" or vice versa)
  * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
  * Consider starting the commit message with an applicable emoji:
-    * :art: `:art:` when improving the format/structure of the code
+    * :art: `:art:` when improving the UI/visual design of the project
+    * :triangle_ruler: `triangle_ruler` when improving project formatting
+    * :shower: `:shower:` when cleaning up the format/structure of the code
     * :racehorse: `:racehorse:` when improving performance
     * :non-potable_water: `:non-potable_water:` when plugging memory leaks
     * :memo: `:memo:` when writing docs